 Get a Local Sim Card

-When you land at the airport, you can find a couple of kiosks selling sim cards after you’ve exited the baggage claim and customs area.
+When you land at one of the 2 airports found in Kiev, you’ll be able to find a couple of kiosks selling sim cards after you’ve exited the baggage claim and customs area.
+From my travels I normally see KievStar as the main operator there.
 If you have trouble finding it, you can ask for help, even in English.
 It will cost around $5 for enough coverage to last a month, and don’t worry about setting it up, the staff will even help you out here.
 Just make sure your phone allows for international sim cards as some don’t, this is especially true if you are travelling from the Americas or Asia.
 For obvious reasons the sim card gives you a life line.
 It’s a good idea to carry a battery bank for your phone, too and remember they use different charging outlets in Europe than the rest of the world.

 Here are the local numbers for emergencies: